inodev-web/alouaoui-school/AUTH_FIX_SUMMARY.md

 ## Issues Identified

-1. **Redux Store Not Updated**: After successful registration or login, the Redux store was not being updated with the authentication state, causing the `PrivateRoute` component to redirect users to the login page.
+1. **Redux Store Not Updated on Login/Register**: After successful registration or login, the Redux store was not being updated with the authentication state, causing the `PrivateRoute` component to redirect users to the login page.

+2. **Redux State Not Persisted**: Redux state is stored in memory and resets on page refresh or navigation, even though the token remains in localStorage.

-2. **Error Handling**: Error messages from the backend were not being properly displayed to users due to inconsistent error handling.
+3. **Error Handling**: Error messages from the backend were not being properly displayed to users due to inconsistent error handling.

-3. **Authentication Flow**: The flow was:
+4. **Authentication Flow Issues**: The flow was:
    - User registers/logs in
-   - Token and user stored in localStorage only
+   - Token and user stored in localStorage only (Redux not updated)
    - Navigate to `/student/profile`
    - `PrivateRoute` checks Redux state (finds nothing)
    - Redirects to `/login`

+5. **Session Persistence Issue**: After refreshing the page or navigating away:
+   - Redux state resets to empty
+   - Token still in localStorage
+   - User redirected to login despite having valid token

 ## Fixes Applied